 Asset category Depreciation basis

 Land Land is not depreciated.
+Land is not depreciated.

 Buildings Buildings are depreciated, on a straight line basis, over the useful economic life (UEL) of each asset (as assessed by the Council's Valuer).

-Each part of the Council's buildings with a cost that is significant in relation to the total cost of the item is depreciated separately over its UEL.
+Each part of the Council's buildings with a cost that is significant in relation to t total cost of the item is depreciated separately over its UEL.
 This means that the following components are depreciated separately:

 Structure 80 years

 Roof 25 to 80 years

 Plant and machinery 30 to 40 years

 External works 30 years

 Asset category Depreciation basis

-Community assets Depreciated over 60 years, on a straight-line basis.
+Community assets Depreciated over 60 years, on a straight-lin Depreciated over 60 years, on a straight-line basis.

 Vehicles and equipment Depreciated on a straight-line basis, over an and 30 years.
 Depreciated on a straight-line basis, over an expected lifetime ranging between 2 and 30 years.

 Roads and Depreciation is provided on a straight-line b pasis over the following periods:

 other infrastructure Road signage 30 years

 Roads and highway lighting 40 years

 Structures (eg: bridges) 120 years

 Off-highways drainage 100 years

 Other infrastructure 15 to 20 years

 Additions prior to 2008/09 30 to 35 years

 Assets under construction Assets are re-categorised upon completion, from which point depreciation will be charged in accordance with the policies set out above.